kumuluz/kumuluzee-samples/kumuluzee-streaming-kafka/kumuluzee-streaming-kafka-producer/README.md

-# KumuluzEE Streaming Kafka &mdash; produce Kafka messages
+# KumuluzEE Event Streaming Kafka &mdash; produce Kafka messages

 > Develop a REST service that produces Kafka messages to selected topic

-The objective of this sample is to show how to produce Kafka messages with a simple Rest service.
+The objective of this sample is to show how to produce Kafka messages with a simple Rest service using KumuluzEE Event Streming extension.
 The tutorial will guide you through all the necessary steps.
-You will add KumuluzEE dependencies into pom .xml.
-You will develop a simple REST service, which uses KumuluzEE Kafka extension for producing messages.
+You will add KumuluzEE dependencies into pom.xml.
+You will develop a simple REST service, which uses KumuluzEE Event Streaming Kafka extension for producing messages.
 Required knowledge: basic familiarity with JAX-RS and REST; basic familiarity with Apache Kafka.

 ## Requirements